hjchen/7lovebakery/sites/all/modules/metatag/README.txt

 * The Transliteration and Imagecache Token modules (see below) are highly recommended when using image meta tags, e.g. og:image.

+* Adds an extra item to the "Flush all caches" menu for the Admin Menu module, allowing for a quick way to clear the Metatag module's custom caches.

+* A custom pane, called "Node form meta tags", is available for adding the meta tags fieldset when the node_edit page is customized using Panels; the
+  Metatag: Panels submodule does not need to be enabled in order for this to work.

-* Several advanced options may be controlled via the Advanced Settings page.
+* Several advanced options may be controlled via the Settings page.

+* An import script is provided in the Metatag:Importer submodule for D6 sites that used Nodewords and need to migrate the data.

 Configuration